-Applicants must certify that all scoring criteria have been met and that all HTCC funds were used as intended, or in accordance with project deviations as reported in previous Quarterly Reports, in order to close-out the project.
+Applicants must certify that all scoring criteria have been met and that all HTCC funds were used as intended, or in accordance with CHFA approved changes in scope as reported in previous Quarterly Reports, in order to closeout the project.
 If applicants fail to meet the scoring criteria in their original application, or any previously-undisclosed material project deviations are discovered, the Nonprofit Corporation/affiliated entity will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive years.